mainnet-cash/mainnet-go-generated/docs/ContractApi.md

 [[Back to README]](../README.md)

-## EscrowUtxos
+## ContractUtxos

-> UtxoResponse EscrowUtxos(ctx, contract)
+> UtxoResponse ContractUtxos(ctx, contract)

-List specific utxos in a contract
+List specific utxos on any contract

 Returns all UTXOs that can be spent by the contract.
 Both confirmed and unconfirmed UTXOs are included.
+The endpoint works with contracts generated from templates (i.e. escrow).

 ### Required Parameters